maria-iut1234/Word-Level-ASL-Gesture-Recognition/README.md

    - Extracting landmarks from ASL videos.

 2. **Folder Structure Setup:**
-   - Set up the folder structure as outlined above and download the dataset with
+   - Set up the folder structure as outlined above and download the dataset from the link provided below.

 2. **Data Augmentation:**
    - Applying various data augmentation techniques to enhance the model's robustness.